-- First, you want to make sure you are sectioning your hair with Darby Clips to make curling easier and efficient.
+- First, you want to make sure you are sectioning your hair with clips to make curling easier and efficient.
 Once you section, curl one-inch sub-sections for an even curl pattern.
 Make sure to allow the curls to cool before running your fingers through them, which will help make your curls last longer.

 - If you need extra hold, you can set the curls with silver clips.
-You just wrap the curl, pin and let it set for a few minutes.
-When you take the pins out the curls will have even more structure and volume.
+You just wrap the curl, pin, and let it set for a few minutes.
+When you take the pins out, the curls will have even more structure and volume.

 - Curling smaller sections of hair will also give you tighter curls and more hold.

-amika’s Global Artistic Director
+Amika’s Global Artistic Director

 - Always prep the hair with a product that will extend the life of your style.
-I use amika’s The Shield Style Extending Spray prior to any heat styling.
+I use Amika’s The Shield Style Extending Spray prior to any heat styling.

 - When curling the hair, it’s also important to choose the proper tool and tool size.

-- Use a curler that is slightly smaller than the curl that I actually want to achieve.
+- Use a curler that is slightly smaller than the curl that you actually want to achieve.
 Using a smaller curler allows you to have room for the curl to drop without compromising your style.

 - Once you remove the curler from each section, secure the curl using a pin curl clip so that the hair has a chance to cool off in its curled state.
-Pin curl the hair as you go, instead of waiting until you’ve curled the entire head of hair, as pin curling works best when the hair is still warm. • Once the hair is cool, spray with a working spray like amika Touchable Hairspray.
+Pin curl the hair as you go, instead of waiting until you’ve curled the entire head of hair, as pin curling works best when the hair is still warm.

 - For hair that is super resilient to heat styling, slightly backcomb the underside of each curl to prevent it from dropping.
 Following these steps will result in a defined, long-lasting curls.

-Hair Stylist @ Mèche Salon, Beverly Hills
+Hair Stylist at Mèche Salon in Beverly Hills

 - Section the hair to separate the back of your head and the front of the head.